Unease as Nigeria marks one year after #EndSARS protests | DW | 16.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 One year after #EndSARS protests rocked Nigeria, police have warned against a repeat to mark the anniversary.
-The largest protest in Nigeria's history ended after the army allegedly killed at least 12 demonstrators.
+The largest protest in Nigeria's history ended after the army reportedly killed at least 12 demonstrators.

 Empty burnt-down buildings in Nigeria's commercial capital Lagos are all that remains of the #EndSARS movement — a largely youth-driven protest movement — that shook Nigeria's ruling class to its core in October 2020.
 As a precaution to avoid a repeat, Nigerian police issued a warning to thwart any potential fresh protests.

-"I think in terms of stopping police brutality, that one was settled because it is not like before," Victor Joseph, a former secondary student in Lagos told DW.
+"I think, in terms of stopping police brutality, that one was settled because it is not like before," Victor Joseph, a former secondary student in Lagos, told DW.
 "What is left for the government is creating job opportunities for the youth."
-He added that the government should prioritize those who have just finished their studies.
+He said the government should prioritize people who have just finished their studies.

-"It was expected that the #EndSARS protests would propel the government to see the need to urgently initiate a comprehensive police reform program," says Okechukwu Nwanguma, the Executive Director of the Rule of Law and Accountability Advocacy Centre (RULAAC) told DW.
+"It was expected that the #EndSARS protests would propel the government to see the need to urgently initiate a comprehensive police reform program," Okechukwu Nwanguma, the executive director of the Rule of Law and Accountability Advocacy Centre (RULAAC), told DW.
 "The reforms were meant to address the challenges and gaps that allowed the egregious misconducts that triggered the #EndSARS protests."

-The #EndSARS protests were the largest in Nigeria's modern history and brought business in Lagos to a standstill
+#EndSARS protests were the largest protests in Nigeria's modern history and brought business in Lagos to a standstill

-Barely one month before the protests started, President Buhari had signed into law the new Police Act 2020, which provides a framework to kickstart genuine and far-reaching police reforms.
+Barely one month before the protests started, Buhari had signed into law the Police Act 2020, which provides a framework to kick-start genuine and far-reaching police reforms.

 According to Okechukwu, those changes addressed issues such as the compromised police recruitment process and poor training, including dilapidated training institutions.
 Nigeria's police also face inadequate funding and poor welfare conditions, making the police workforce prone to corruption and violence.

-"The new Nigeria Police Act has elaborate provisions for due process safeguards and how police officers should exercise their powers," Okechukwu explained.
+"The new Nigeria Police Act has elaborate provisions for due process safeguards and how police officers should exercise their powers," Okechukwu sai.

 However, despite the new law, the federal government resorted to suppressing peaceful protests before deploying the army.
 On the night of October 20, 2020, soldiers opened fire on the assembly of unarmed protesters, killing at least a dozen people, Amnesty International reported.

-For Okechukwu, nothing much has changed over the past year.
+Okechukwu said not much had changed over the past year.
 "Police abuses remain widespread, with officers engaging in the same patterns of abuse that sparked #EndSARS," he says.

 For nearly two weeks leading up to October 20, #EndSARS demonstrators had pitched camp at the Lekki toll gate.
 The protesters prevented traffic from accessing the route.
 Authorities accused some "criminals" of taking advantage of the peaceful demonstrations.